| 1 | Amazon tree boa |

 If there are genes specifically responsible for snake aggression, then the Amazon tree boa probably has at least 90% of them.
 This is a common South American species, which occupies French Guiana, Suriname, Colombia, Venezuela, and a swathe of Brazil.
 The Amazon tree boa spends much of its life on branches, but is more comfortable on the ground than the immensely lazy emerald tree boa.

-The Amazon tree boa is completely non-venomous, and relies on constriction for hunting.
-Despite this, the species has long had a fearsome reputation among reptile keepers.
-An Amazon tree boa will bite for no reason whatsoever, at the slightest imagined provocation.
-Amazon tree boas will attack if you pick them up, give them food, or even open their cage.
+Amazon tree boas are completely non-venomous, and rely on constriction for hunting.
+Nevertheless, they’ve long had a fearsome reputation among reptile keepers.
+Some are calmer, but others can bite their keepers for no reason whatsoever, at the slightest imagined provocation.

 People disagree on whether this snake can be tamed.
-Some say that it can be done with great effort, while others believe it to be impossible.
-The only saving grace for a keeper is their diet.
+Some say that it’s possible with great effort, while others believe it to be impossible.
+The only saving grace for a keeper is its diet.
 The Amazon tree boa is extremely non-fussy, and will eat almost anything in nature, including standard pinkie mice from a pet shop.

 Maximum length: 208cm.